Civilization & Human Nature

 -

-The Collapse and Reconstruction of Faith: Understanding the Nature of Religion Through the 1995 Leap Month Prophecy
+The Collapse and Rebuilding of Faith: On the Nature of Religion Through the 1995 Leap-Eighth-Month Prophecy

-The 1995 leap month prophecy debacle was the most painful lesson in Taiwan's church history.
-When fear replaced thought and prophecy replaced theology, believers sold their homes to emigrate while churches fanned the flames—and in the end, no one apologized.
-Looking back thirty years later, this was not just a collective mistake, but revealed a fundamental problem: faith communities lacking theological reflection have no immunity when facing fear.
-Faith's collapse is not because God doesn't exist, but because we built our faith on sand.
+The 1995 leap-eighth-month prophecy fiasco was the most painful lesson in the history of Taiwan's church.
+When fear replaced thought and prophecy replaced theology, believers sold their houses and emigrated, the church amplified the panic, and in the end no one apologized.
+Looking back thirty years later, this was not merely a collective blunder—it exposed a fundamental problem: a faith community lacking the capacity for theological reflection has no immunity when confronted by fear.
+Faith does not collapse because God does not exist, but because we build it on sand.

 -

-The Real Context of the Reformation: When Faith Meets Printing and Politics
+The Real Context of the Reformation: When Faith Met the Printing Press and Politics

-The Reformation wasn't just a story of faith awakening, but the result of technological communication and political power struggles.
-Martin Luther's Ninety-Five Theses, without the viral retweeting of printing technology and political protection from local nobles, might have remained a forgotten academic debate.
-Understanding the real context of reform is the beginning of being responsible to both history and faith.
+The Reformation was not merely a story of spiritual awakening; it was the product of technological diffusion and a power struggle in the political arena.
+Martin Luther's Ninety-Five Theses, without the printing press's viral reshares and the political shelter of local nobility, might well have remained nothing more than a forgotten academic debate.
+Understanding the Reformation's real context is the beginning of being responsible toward both history and faith.

 -

-Faced with the elders' enthusiasm for merit economics and religious merit theory, the younger generation often tries to deconstruct these with reason.
-However, for the elderly who have lost their life's center, these beliefs are real spiritual support.
-True humility is acknowledging the limitations of reason and embracing these forces that accompany the elderly on their journey forward.
+Faced with the good-deed economics and religious merit theories our elders embrace, younger generations often try to deconstruct them with reason.
+Yet for the elderly who have lost their life's anchor, these beliefs are genuine spiritual support.
+True humility means acknowledging the limits of reason and embracing the forces that walk our elders forward.

 -